bsutton/sounds/README.md

 You can refer to [iOS documentation](https://developer.apple.com/documentation/avfoundation/avSoundPlayer/1771734-setcategory) to understand the parameters needed for `iosSetCategory()` and to the [Android documentation](https://developer.android.com/reference/android/media/AudioFocusRequest) to understand the parameter needed for `androidAudioFocusRequest()`.

 Remark : those three functions do NOT work on Android before SDK 26.

+Note: these platform specific methods are under review with the intent to remove any/all platform specific elements to the api.

 ```dart
 if (_hushOthers)